jbartok/beam/website/src/documentation/runners/jet.md

 Download [Jet Management Center](https://docs.hazelcast.org/docs/jet-management-center/3.0/manual/) from the same location and use it to monitor your cluster and later executions.

-Go to the Beam Examples project and issue following command to execute your Pipeline on this cluster (just make sure to use an input file which is present on the machines running the cluster and use the right addresses for the cluster members, as visualized by the above check):
+Change directory to the Beam Examples project and issue following command to submit and execute your Pipeline on the remote Jet cluster.
+Make sure to distribute the input file (file with the words to be counted) to all machines where the cluster runs.
+The word count job won't be able to read the data otherwise.

 ```
     $ mvn package exec:java \
         -DskipTests \